Exhibitions

 Overview

-Robbie Wing presents a new sound installation that contends with the history of the western railroad.
+Robbie Wing presented a new sound installation that contended with the history of the western railroad.

-Remixing field recordings taken from trains passing through Bozeman’s NE neighborhood and the railroad ties pulled from Tinworks’ field in preparation for Denes’ Wheatfield, Wing uses the vibrational histories of the wooden ties
+Remixing field recordings taken from trains passing through Bozeman’s NE neighborhood and the railroad ties pulled from Tinworks’ field in preparation for Denes’ Wheatfield, Wing used the vibrational histories of the wooden ties.

 Wing mixed field recordings and vibrations of passing trains to create a site-specific, multi-layered composition embedded within reclaimed railroad ties pulled from Tinworks’ field.

-In this newly commissioned installation, Wing weaves together a past and current presence of the railroad.
-The sound of trains carrying material for the Burlington Northern Railroad is a daily presence at the Tinworks' site.
-Working with vibrational histories—the idea that the physical nature of sound can be frozen in time and the frequency elicited from inert material can act as a living entity that has agency—Wing mixed the field recordings with the vibration of acoustically placed speakers and microphones, pulling the frequencies back through the wooden ties to create their own song.
-“The physicality of sound can tell historical narratives,” Wing explains.
+In this newly commissioned installation, Wing wove together a past and current presence of the railroad.
+The sound of trains carrying material for the Burlington Northern Railroad was a daily presence at the Tinworks site.
+Working with vibrational histories—the idea that the physical nature of sound can be frozen in time and that the frequency elicited from inert material can act as a living entity with agency—Wing mixed the field recordings with the vibration of acoustically placed speakers and microphones, pulling the frequencies back through the wooden ties to create their own song.
+“The physicality of sound can tell historical narratives,” Wing explained.
 “The railroad alters the landscape of many places across the U.S. and especially Montana.
-My question is, do I know how to listen to a landscape and what is it trying to tell me?”
+My question is, do I know how to listen to a landscape, and what is it trying to tell me?”

 2024 Exhibition Season

-This exhibition is part of Tinworks Art’s 2024 exhibition season, The Lay of the Land, featuring a major new ecological artwork by Agnes Denes and work by five artists inspired by the land of the American West.
+The Lay of the Land featured a major new ecological artwork by Agnes Denes and work by five artists inspired by the land of the American West.

-With an intergenerational mix of established and emerging artists, iconic work and newly commissioned installations, The Lay of the Land explores how land in the west is represented.
-The artworks included connect to land and place through their physical materiality—wheat, sediment, soot, clay, the sound of passing trains—and subject matter—the natural or industrial forces that have shaped the land of the west and depictions of western places shaped by memory or technology.
+With an intergenerational mix of established and emerging artists, iconic work, and newly commissioned installations, The Lay of the Land explored how land in the West is represented.
+The included artworks connected to land and place through their physical materiality—wheat, sediment, soot, clay, the sound of passing trains—and subject matter—the natural or industrial forces that have shaped the land of the West and depictions of western places shaped by memory or technology.

 About the Artist